apollographql/apollo-client/react-docs/source/api.md

 <h3 id="graphql-config">`config`</h3>

-The `config` object is the second argument you pass into the `graphql()` function.
-After your GraphQL document.
+The `config` object is the second argument you pass into the `graphql()` function, after your GraphQL document.
 The config is optional and allows you to add some custom behavior to your higher order component.

 ```js
 export default graphql(